happo/docs/docs/native.md

 A key aspect for Happo is the ability to quickly diff two image snapshots purely based on the URL to the image.
 If the URLs aren't equal, we assume the two images are different.
-If you end up using the Happo API directly, you are responsible for providing bitmap-unique URLs when you upload reports.
-If you use the Happo client, this is automatically taken care of.
+If you store your images yourself, you are responsible for providing bitmap-unique URLs when you upload reports.
+If you use the Happo client or [the Happo Image API](image-api.md), this is automatically taken care of.

 ### Bitmap hashing